Geology of South Dakota: Mesozoic (251–66 million years)

 Red beds formed throughout the west, during the Triassic, at the start of the Mesozoic.
 The region returned to terrestrial conditions in the Jurassic, with extensive erosion, and then returned to a shallow marine environment in the Cretaceous, depositing thick sequences of black Pierre shale—the thickest and most widespread sedimentary unit in the state.
 Originally, the shale ranged between 2500 feet thick at the Wyoming line and only tens of feet thick in the east, although erosion stripped it away in the Black Hills.
 The Laramide orogeny began the uplift of the Rocky Mountains during the Cretaceous.

 West of the Missouri River, the Niobrara chalk formed in the inland sea during the Cretaceous, which contains mosasaur and plesiosaur bones.
 Tepee buttes form as small, conical hills in the Pierre shale landscape, from lenses of more erosion resistant limestone.
 Beach sand coal sequences left behind as the up to 200 feet thick Fox Hills Formation after the Western Interior Seaway began to recede, 15 million years after the Pierre shale first started to form.
 Low permeability shale yielded a poorly drained landscape, cut streams and rivers, which brought in large amounts of sediment—clay, silt and sand up to 500 feet thick—which deposited as the Hell Creek Formation.
-The formation contains thin lignite beds, triceratops and tyrannosaurus bones.
+The formation contains thin lignite beds, along with dinosaur bones, most notably those of Triceratops and Tyrannosaurus.

 Like many other locations around the world, South Dakota preserves the inch thick boundary clay, left by the asteroid impact of the K-Pg mass extinction 66 million years ago.
 Below the boundary clay, fossil pollen from large fields is common, but pollen is uncommon for a long period in the record afterward.